ECO 100 - Introduction to Economics

 ECO 498 - Senior Seminar in Economics, Part I

-Topics in economics selected, studied, and discussed by students as a group under faculty guidance.
-Each student begins to explore an area of economic thought in which he or she has a particular interest and plans to write a senior thesis.
+Student begins to explore an area of economics in which he or she has a particular interest and plans to write a senior thesis.
 Required for all economics majors.
 Pass/Fail.
-Prerequisite: Senior standing (junior standing with consent of instructor).
+Prerequisite: Economics major and senior standing (junior standing with consent of instructor).

 ECO 499 - Senior Seminar in Economics, Part II

-Topics in economics selected, studied, and discussed by students as a group under faculty guidance.
-Each student explores an area of economic thought in which he or she has a particular interest.
+Capstone project where each student completes a senior research thesis under the guidance of an economics faculty member.
+Student explores an area of economics in which he or she has a particular interest.
 Prerequisite: ECO 498; senior standing (junior standing with consent of instructor).

 ECO 506 - Elements of Microeconomics